apache/spark-website/README.md

 ## Contributing

-To contribute changes, submit a pull request with your Markdown source changes.
+To contribute changes, build and test the site locally, then submit a pull request with your changes.
 You only need to commit changes to the Markdown source.
 A [GitHub Actions workflow](.github/workflows/html-push.yml) will generate the corresponding HTML under `site/` and push it for you.

 The `site/` directory is tracked in git as a deployment artifact.
 To hide local changes to it from `git status` and `git diff`, run: